Private Federated Frequency Estimation: Adapting to the Hardness of the Instance: Sketch Methods for Multi-Round Federated Frequency Estimation

 Thanks to the reduction idea, we can obtain the error and sketch size bounds for $\scs$ via applying Corollaries \ref{thm:cs:error} and \ref{thm:cs:size} to $\scs$ by replacing $n$ by $N = Mn$,

-\paragraph{Baseline Method 2: Fresh Sketch.} A multi-round FFE problem can also be broken down to $M$ independent single-round FFE problems.
+\textbf{Baseline Method 2: Fresh Sketch.} A multi-round FFE problem can also be broken down to $M$ independent single-round FFE problems.
 Specifically, one can apply \emph{independent} $\cs$ in each round, and decode $M$ local estimators for the $M$ local frequency vectors.
 As the $\cs$ produces an unbiased estimator, one can show that the average of the $M$ local estimators is an unbiased estimator for the global frequency vector.
 We call this method \emph{count sketch with fresh hash design} ($\fcs$).
-We provide the following bound for $\fcs$.
+Next, we provide a bound for $\fcs$.
 The proof of which is motivated by \citet{huang2021frequency}.
+The following notation will be useful to our presentation:

+We call $(F_i)_{i=1}^d$ the \emph{heterogeneity} vector, which captures the heterogeneity of the frequency vectors across rounds.
+Clearly, it holds that $F_i \le f_i$ for every $i \in [d]$.

 \begin{theorem}[Instance-specific bound for $\fcs$] Let $(\hat{f}_j)_{j=1}^d$ be estimates produced by $\fcs$.
 Then for each $p \in (0,1)$, $W\ge 1$ and $L \ge \log(1/p)$, it holds that: for each $j \in [d]$, with probability at least $1-p$,